 - Throughout this process, emotional intelligence is key.
-It not only helps you gauge what’s behind their answers as you’re asking them questions but how they’re responding to your feedback.
-So, check out our guide on improving your emotional intelligence: How to Improve Your Emotional Intelligence to Become a Better Leader.
+It not only helps you gauge what's behind their answers as you're asking them questions but how they're responding to your feedback.
+So, check out our guide on improving your emotional intelligence: how to improve emotional intelligence in leadership.

 3) Keep it anonymous

 Lastly, and very importantly, bring up the issue without mentioning anyone by name.